pjbiggs/16SrRNA_taxonomy/README.md

 The initial step resets the group naming issue for L3, and L6 - L9.
 This was conducted one at a time as some ‘groups’ changed their location as they were moved back through the taxonomy.

 ### Procedure

+*The input mapping file was defined as being of two columns, the first being the GI accession ID, and the second being the taxonomy.
+The data structure of the NCBI taxonomy was a character string delimited by semicolons, and it was this string that was parsed using a custom Perl script (available on request) and stored in a MySQL database (version 5.7.18).
+The taxonomy used the NCBI full lineage, which therefore included intermediate taxonomic classifications for a number of taxa.

+*The string was split into an array, which for the reason described above had a variable number of elements.
+The split array was loaded into a table within MySQL and the taxonomy was analysed as a group at the L2 level.
+Archaea were analysed first, and then bacteria.
+Whilst these subsets were manually curated to work out the most parsimonious taxonomic situation, the building of a new taxonomic table was done by writing MySQL scripts that would process the taxonomy if necessary and move the curated data from that subset into a new table.